Max-SDSharp/bymax-components/README.md

                - **base**: Base currency (Optional)
                - **quote**: Quote currency (Optional)
 - **placeholder**: Component title
+- **placeholderSearch**: Search input placeholder text when search is enabled
+- **moveSelectedToTop**: Moves selected option to top of dropdown options list when true.
 - **noOptionsMessage**: Message shown when there is no search result
 - **isLoading**: Controls the display of the loading indicator
 - **loadingMessage**: Message shown during loading